eeshvardasikcm/rise-of-kingdoms-guides/migratingToNewKingdom.md

 ## using the migration page
 from what I remember when I watched the YouTube videos about Rise of kingdoms migration pages, The migration page can only be used periodically, possibly only once every 3 months. a short window opens up during a 3-month span for the migration page can be used to migrate to Kingdom versus kingdom play.
 Kingdom versus Kingdom play is a restart of the map.
 Members from various kingdoms are migrated into one new kingdom.
 The kingdom versus Kingdom kingdoms are less in number than the individual kingdoms that players start out and when they first create an account. some of the big players are in the Kingdom verse Kingdom zones.
+I believe that migration pages are meant for only individuals, so if an alliance is going to move over to Kingdom versus Kingdom and maintain their alliance membership, they would have to be more to it than simply using migration pages as they're designed.

 ## My personal experience leading an alliance and trying to migrate my members to a new kingdom
 I want to log status reports and track my progress in attempts to advance my alliance members to a new kingdom